cloudnativegeo/cloudnativegeo.org/content/_index.md

 1. Please consider filling out our [Cloud-native Geospatial Community survey](https://forms.gle/JrkVWE1qKYFL7RCC7)
 2. Send us an email at hello@cloudnativegeo.org if you have specific ideas of how you would like to contribute
 3. Donate to [Radiant Earth](https://radiant.earth/donate/)

+Otherwise, watch this space.
+We will be announcing more soon.